 The skin reaction will depend on your treatment area and if you are having chemotherapy or antibody treatment at the same time.

-- Your skin may become inflamed, reddened and feel hot, like a sunburn - Sometimes it can blister and weep.
+- · Your skin may become inflamed, reddened and feel hot, like a sunburn - Sometimes it can blister and weep and require a dressing to help heal and feel more comfortable.

 Fatigue/Tiredness